ros-realtime/roscon-2023-realtime-workshop/README.md

 This repository contains a [`.devcontainer`](.devcontainer) setup.
 This setup relies on the image imported above using the `docker/fetch` script.
-So if you haven't performed the [image import step](#getting-the-image-before-the-workshop-highly-recommended), launching VS code with dev containers will not work as it will fail to find the image.
+So if you haven't performed the [image import step](#getting-the-image-before-the-workshop), launching VS code with dev containers will not work as it will fail to find the image.

-Once you [imported the image](#getting-the-image-before-the-workshop-highly-recommended), you can simply open VS code with dev containers in this repository.
+Once you [imported the image](#getting-the-image-before-the-workshop), you can simply open VS code with dev containers in this repository.
 You can use the VS code terminal or use the `.devcontainer/shell` script to login to the container.
 All above features should work and you should check.

 **Getting IntelliSense to work**